 During peak season, primarily Black Friday through the end of the year, e-commerce sales increase significantly—for many online sellers, 40% of their annual sales occur during this period.
 To keep up with increased demand, your order management strategy should be sophisticated and robust.
 In addition to an increased workforce, you’ll need a technology platform that seamlessly integrates order management with your online shopping cart, warehouse management, and shipping software.
 This requires the latest technology as well as the order fulfillment know-how that keeps products flowing out the door without a hitch.

 If your infrastructure isn’t capable of handling peak demand, consider partnering with a third-party logistics company (3PL).
 These order fulfillment experts will manage your incoming orders, pick, pack, and ship them, and also handle returns.
 They are able to provide scalability, so the spikes of peak season don’t cause delays in filling orders.
 Look for a 3PL that backs their service up with a solid technology platform that automatically manages orders and keeps the entire process running smoothly.

 At Simple Global, we develop software that integrates seamlessly with your shopping cart and handles store and order management, shipping, warehouse management, returns, and more.
-We also provide full-service order fulfillment from our global fulfillment centers, and can even handle your customer service through our Brand Support team.
+We provide full-service fulfillment from our global fulfillment centers and can handle your customer service through our Brand Support team.
 We’ll scale to suit your needs and make sure your peak season orders are shipped without delay.